orchardmile/mongo-connector/README.rst

 The simplest way to synchronize a collection ``myData`` from db ``myDb`` to index ``MyIndex`` is::

-  mongo-connector -m localhost:27017 -n myDb.myCollection -d ./doc_managers/algolia_doc_manager.py -t MyApplicationID:MyApiKey:MyIndex
+  mongo-connector -m localhost:27017 -n myDb.myCollection -d algolia_doc_manager -t MyApplicationID:MyApiKey:MyIndex

 **Note**: If you synchronize multiple collections with multiple indexes, do not forget to specify a specific connector configuration file for each index using the ``-o config.txt`` option (a config.txt file is created by default).